 Dunkirk is an English Country Dance.
-It was published by Playford (John Young) in 1718 in The Dancing Master, Vol. the Second, 3rd ed..
-It was interpreted by Charles Bolton in 2003 and published in Retreads Vol.9.
-It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+It was published by Playford (John Young) (website) in 1718 in The Dancing Master, Vol. the Second, 3rd ed..
+It was interpreted by Charles Bolton (website) in 2003 and published in Retreads Vol.9.
+Originally a Triple Minor this version is a proper Duple Minor dance.
+The minor set lasts 32 bars.

 Originally a triple minor.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance will often be slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

 The dances of Charles Bolton (including this one) are licenced under a Creative Commons Attribution-NonCommercial-ShareAlike: CC BY-NC-SA license by the CDSS Online Library.

 An online description of the dance may be found here.

 |5-8||1s long cast down as 2s wait and lead up|